aws-samples/non-profit-blockchain/ngo-chaincode/README.md

 source ~/peer-exports.sh
 ```

-## Step 1 - copy the chaincode into the CLI container
+## Step 1 - Copy the chaincode into the CLI container

 The Fabric CLI container that is running on your Fabric client node (do `docker ps` to see it)
 mounts a folder from the Fabric client node EC2 instance: /home/ec2-user/fabric-samples/chaincode.